Mr. Scoolidge is well-versed in jury trial practice and federal court hearing practice.

-Mr. Scoolidge has also enjoyed pre-trial success in the courtroom, most recently arguing for and obtaining a temporary restraining order in the United States District Court for the Middle District of Tennessee on behalf of SPX Corporation.
+Mr. Scoolidge has also enjoyed pre-trial success in the courtroom, including arguing for and obtaining a temporary restraining order in the United States District Court for the Middle District of Tennessee on behalf of SPX Corporation.

-Mr. Scoolidge is also a frequent author, most recently publishing Venue Implications of the Patent Pilot Program in Law 360.
+Mr. Scoolidge is also a frequent author, recently publishing Patent Pilot Program Could Cut Litigation Costs in Corporate Counsel.

 Mr. Scoolidge was previously an associate with Cahill Gordon & Reindel LLP in New York, New York.